jverbosky/json_multi/README.md

 1) Validates user details:

-- advises if the specified name is already in the JSON
+- advises if the specified name is already in the JSON file
 - advises it the specified age is impossibly high
 - advises if a field is too long (20+ characters)
 - advises if the specified name contains non-letter characters